New Harmony: An Early American Experimental Community

 The New Harmony grid offers visitors the opportunity to travel back in time to the recreated town of New Harmony in 1824, built by the utopian Harmony Society along the Wabash river.
 With the help of Thomas Jefferson the Harmony Society, newly arrived from Germany, picked out a sprawling area of rolling hills nestled snuggly along the Wabash river to build a model of community living that inspired the launching of over 500 American companies, public education, and even served as the inspiration for the Smithsonian Institute in DC under the influence of Robert Dale Owen.
 Upon arrival to New Harmony visitors are taken to the northern sector of the town hosting the famous Roofless Church inspired by the German theologian Paul Tillich.
 From this location it is a short walk to his memorial garden next to the Red Geranium where for years Jane Blaffer Owen hosted guests from across the world who influenced the direction of modern architecture, fine arts, geological sciences, the ecological movement, and contemporary theology.
 Walk towards the south to discover the amazing Celtic-cross shaped brick church, homes, dormitories, granaries, vineyards, and canals built by the Harmonists in a wilderness so dense it was only possible to reach the location by boat.
 Learn about their unique building designs that even today inspire architects from around the world.
-The New Harmony grid is also home for the annual Oktoberfest.
+The New Harmony grid is also home for the Fall carnival, circus, and annual Oktoberfest.

 Hail to thee, blithe Spirit!